nursimacelik/cmpe493-hw2/README.md

-# CMPE 493 Introduction to Information Retrieval Homework 2
+# Introduction to Information Retrieval - Homework 2

 Program to get a word from the user and list all the document ids that contains the query word within the Reuters dataset.
 Put a star at the end to do prefix search.